The first version of the specialist economy looks like a marketplace.

 Why this matters for model quality

 Human data is not neutral.
-The model learns the judgment of the people behind the data.
+The training signal reflects the judgment of the people behind the data.

 A reputation system changes the economics.